dahoum/Nursery/Futures/README.md

 They are all my oroginal ideas.
 I may and for sure have been inspired to have them, by facts, events, people and ideas.
 I may have even encountered them and then forgotten the encounter, thinking they are mine.
 So, in my honest opinion, they are mine, until I realise it is otherwise.

+## Computing

+### Truly Serverless

+`Serverless Computing` has been a fact for a while, though it is still bound to a specific provider.

+In the future there will be `Serverless Computing` detached from the provider.
+All providers will be a pool and our logic will execute on the most suitable.

+This already exists in the cases of energy distribution or ISP.
+Our ISP is only the gateway, where the Internet flows after that is not our concern.

 ## Data

 In the future `Data` will be `Serverless` and `Wrapped in Logic`.

 ### Serverless

+`Serverless Computing` has been a fact for a while.

+In the future we will have `Serverless Data`.
+This will require the `Data` to be `Wrapped in Logic`.

 ### Wrapped in Logic